 Önder is an enthusiastic advocate of contemporary music and a gifted improviser and regularly engages with people across the artistic spectrum.
 Uninhibited by conventional genre boundaries and noted for his innovative programming he designed during the first lockdown in 2020 his project „Unvoiced Diaries“ and commissioned -together with the Gedik Foundation in Istanbul- 24 Turkish composers living all over the world to compose one-minute-long miniatures for solo violin, designed especially for social media platforms like Instagram, Facebook and YouTube.
 In 2021, Unvoiced Diaries were released on Spotify and Apple Music.

 Önder became a concertmaster of the Duisburger Philharmonic and the German Rhine Opera Düsseldorf- Duisburg at the age of 24 and continued his duties until 2022.
 In 2021-2022 he was the concertmaster of Aziz Shokhakimov‘s Tekfen Istanbul Philharmonic Orchestra.

-Born in Adana, the Turkish-German violinist Önder Baloglu started his musical life with violin lessons from Ferhang Huseynov and continued his studies at the Folkwang University of Arts in Essen with Nana Jashvili, Pieter Daniel and Andreas Reiner, as well as having had important influences from Vadim Gluzman, Gordan Nikolic, Ivry Gitlis, Patricia Kopatchinskaja, Enoch zu Guttenberg.
+Önder started his violin lessons with Ferhang Huseynov and studied at the Folkwang University of Arts in Essen, Germany with Nana Jashvili, Pieter Daniel and Andreas Reiner, as well as having had the chance to work closely with renowned musicians such as Vadim Gluzman, Gordan Nikolic, Ivry Gitlis, Patricia Kopatchinskaja, Reinhard Goebel, Enoch zu Guttenberg.

 Through the years, we have been or we are collaborating with the finest organisations: